zareismail/nova-wizard/README.md

 ## Resource Configurations

-If you want to use wizard form; your resource should implements the `Wizard` interface.
-Then for create each step use the `Step` class like following:
+To use, your resource class should implement the `Wizard` interface.
+Then for creating each step use the `Step` class like the following:

 ```
     use Zareismail\NovaWizard\Contracts\Wizard;